ucsd-cse12-w19/ucsd-cse12-w19.github.io/index.md

   idea on Piazza that is wrong, or doesn't work with your solution; we won't necessarily tell you one way or another while the assignment is out.

-- **Closed collaboration** assignments, where you cannot collaborate with others.
+- **Closed** assignments, where you cannot collaborate with others.
   You can ask clarification questions and report potential issues as private posts on Piazza or to staff members.
 However, staff will not look at your code or comment on it.
 Lab/office hours these weeks are for conceptual questions or for questions about past assignments only, no code assistance.
   Treat these assignments like take-home exams.

-  On closed collaboration assignments:
+  On closed assignments:
     - You cannot look at or use anyone else's code in any way.
     - You cannot discuss the assignment, even in general terms, with anyone other than the course staff.